tlberglund/groovy-liquibase/README.md

 differences or enhancements to the XML format, and the one gaping hole in the XML documentation.

+- The documentation mentions a referencesUniqueColumn attribute of addForeignKeyConstraint, but it is ignored and marked deprecated, so we've deprecated it as well.
+- createIndex and dropIndex have an undocumented attribute named "associatedWith".
+  From an old Liquibase forum, it appears to be an attempt to solve the problem of some databases creating indexes on primary keys and foreign keys and constraints and others not.
+The idea is that if a createIndex change is tagged with the reason, Liquibase can skip the creation of them if the database will inherently create one.
+The Liquibase authors do say it is experimental, so use at your own risk...

 - executeCommand has os, args can just be strings...
 - loadData and loadUpdateData can use File as well as filename
 - sql - comments must be BEFORE sql string.